hpcleuven/iRODS-User-Training/03_VSC-PRC_Handson_User-Training.md

 vsc-prc-find '~' -n '*.txt' --object_avu='Author;Me' | xargs -i vsc-prc-iget {} -d .
 ```

-Try to reproduce the what we have done on the previous section from ipython but this time using the vsc-prc
+Try to reproduce what we have done in the previous section on ipython, but this time using the vsc-prc
 command line tools

 ### Exercice 2